SantiagoWL117/Migration-Strategy/Course-Fix-Progress.md

 **Issue:** Restaurant has 47 dishes but 0 courses defined in the system.

-**⚠️ SERVICE NOTE:** Restaurant is now using Clover service.
+**⚠️ SERVICE NOTE:** Restaurant is now using **RestaurantPlus.net/OlivePOS** service (confirmed at https://restaurantplus.net/home/food).
 May not need course assignment work if they've switched away from our platform.

 **Data Quality Check:** ✅ 47 dishes is reasonable for a Vietnamese sub shop - menu data appears properly migrated.